What is it? Why is it interesting?

 One book that brings together ideas about multiplicative growth, ergodicity, the Kelly Criterion, and insurance strategies in investing is Safe Haven by Mark Spitznagel.
 As this book was a key inspiration for me to write this blog post, I highly recommend it to anyone interested in these topics (link provided below).

 In this post, I won’t delve into the primary focus of the book—which investigates how investing with an “insurance” component can potentially yield a higher multiplicative growth rate than even the Kelly Criterion.
 Instead, I’d like to emphasize several subtle points from the book that deserve a closer examination.
-Before this I want to state the Definitions of the geometric mean and the median of discrete and continous definitions, because they are needed:
+Before this I want to state the definitions of the geometric mean and the median in discrete and continuous settings, because they are needed:

 Geometric Mean $ GM $: